 I couldn’t tell if she was embarrassed, being coy, or still had some kind of traumatic brain injury thing going on.
 Seriously.
 But if it’d been that last one, she’d probably be a furious masturbator by now, and none of this would be an issue.
-So, I was starting to feel as if I could rule that one out.
+So, I was starting to feel like I could rule that one out.

 “Are you done yet?” she bent down to pull up her shorts.
 I had to think, quick.
 Fortunately, this didn’t embarrass me in the least, and I could still keep a clear head about me.
-I’d become like a porn star by now—those people don’t have the slightest inhibitions when it comes to exposing their sexual parts to strangers anymore.
+I’d become like a porn star by now; those people don’t have the slightest inhibitions when it comes to exposing their sexual parts to strangers anymore.
 Me—I was the same.
 I’d been masturbating so much for so long now, it was like changing a pair of pants.
 Which I probably needed to do, frankly.